robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 - Model the use of sentence stems.
 - Prepare a bank of common sentence stems for display.
 - Sentence stems help pupils speak in full sentences.
-- Use this approach regularly so pupils' talk improves over time.
+- Use this approach regularly so pupils’ talk improves over time.

 #### Approach: Think, pair, share